zeromq/ingescape/doc/content/blog/your_first_agent.md

 {{< / highlight >}}

 ### Compile on Linux
-As a prerequisite, you need to have the ingeScape library installed on your computer.
-We suppose the ingeScape header is installed in */usr/local/include/* and the library in */usr/local/lib/*, which is pretty standard on most Linux environments.
+As a prerequisite, you need to have the ingeScape library and its dependencies installed on your computer.
+We suppose the ingeScape headers are installed in */usr/local/include/* and the libraries in */usr/local/lib/*, which is pretty standard on most Linux environments.

 When ready, copy the code in a *main.c* file and type the following commands in a terminal where your *main.c* file is located: